YESSEO/SOC-Arch-technical-chall/README.md

 DASHBOARD_USERNAME: kibanaserver
 DASHBOARD_PASSWORD: kibanaserver
 ```

 - Creating a vault
 ```
-# Create a new vault
+# Create a new vault and keep the same variables from the example
 $ ansible-vault create ansible/group_vars/secrets/vault.yml
 New Vault password: